MessaoudiLab/ATAC-Seq/1_QC/README.md

 Compressed files can be extracted using the "gunzip" command.
 The report will be coded in html so it can be viewed using an internet browser.

+Future work considers using the python module, [MultiQC] (https://multiqc.info/), to more easily compare QC reports among an entire experiment.

 ### Options for fastqc function
     -h --help       Print this help file and exit